Warning: Illegal string offset 'caption' in /home/customer/www/cityartsmagazine.com/public_html/wp-includes/media.php on line 2108

 As much as I dig McDowell’s incantational dance music, I’m more intrigued by his work with machine intelligence—mainly because the crossover is so unusual, and because of my loose grasp of what machine intelligence actually is.
 The phrase suggests a step forward for the citizens of Earth; humans and machines traveling an evolutionary path together, guided by pure reason and benevolence.
 Who isn’t seduced by the imminence of a more perfect world and the ultimate flowering of human ingenuity?

-Right now, however, my practical understanding of the concept is pretty dumb: Machine intelligence is the mysterious algorithm that suggests I watch “British Supernatural TV Shows” on Netflix, and (related) the center of a sci-fi trope about the inevitable war between humanity and our merciless automated overlords.
+Right now, however, my practical understanding of the concept is pretty dumb: Machine intelligence is the mysterious algorithm that suggests I watch “British Supernatural TV Shows” on Netflix, and (related) is the center of a sci-fi trope about the inevitable war between humanity and our merciless automated overlords.
 Thus I’m seeking demystification from an MI researcher who also happens to be an electronic musician.

 So far I’m following McDowell: In the art world, in the most general sense, anything is possible.
 There are no rules.
-Especially, as he points out, compared to the bottom-line pragmatism that reigns over the adjacent world of product development.
+Especially, he points out, compared to the bottom-line pragmatism that reigns over the adjacent world of product development.

 Machine intelligence, enabled over the last 40 years by advances in microchip technology and the ocean of information collected and cached by the Internet, allows machines to analyze inhuman swaths of data on their own, self-directed within predetermined parameters, with encouragement to develop original conclusions.
 (The terms machine intelligence, artificial intelligence and machine learning are all used more or less interchangeably.)
 Emphasis on original: Machine intelligence conjures responses that human minds very well might not.
 And that’s the point.

 For instance, rather than adhering to an inflexible strand of if-then logic, Netflix analyzes my viewing history for trends in plot and pacing and theme and region of provenance, compares it to millions of other users’ histories, compare its analysis of those comparisons to hundreds of thousands of film and TV synopses, and then concludes that, out of countless choices, I’d like Black Mirror.
 Google gauges real-time traffic and weather conditions from hundreds of localized nodes, cameras and sensors to calculate the best route for me to drive to my office.
 Facebook, using extremely advanced machine-learning skills, identifies the faces of my friends in a random assortment of photos.
-The more initial information, or training data, that the system receives from its human master, the more accurate—though not necessarily more human—its results.
+The more initial information, or training data, that the system receives from its human masters, the more accurate—though not necessarily more human—its results.
 The MI refines itself with consistent use.
 It develops taste.

 Predictive search.
 Language processing.
 Translation.
 Self-driving cars (eventually).
 Beyond these practical applications, on a philosophical level, the study of machine intelligence coincides with what McDowell calls the “emergent cultural complexity” of the present moment, exemplified by the dissolution of trust in mass-media and government, the refraction of gender and sexuality into a spectrum and the “wicked problem” of climate change.